rluks/writing/s/invader.md

 **I: Yes, careful evaluation of each candidate is part of our hiring process.
 We don't want to make any rushed decisions, do we?**

 C: I wasn't sure I'd hear back at all.
 I received a generic rejection message thanking me for my interest and informing me you'd moved forward with another candidate.
-I didn't lose hope, though, because despite delivered to me, the message was addressed to candidate 1237412b.
+The message was addressed to candidate 1237412b, not me, so I didn't lose hope!

 **I: Well, you are here, 1237412d, aren't you?
 Are you ready to get started?
 Would you like sustenance before we begin?
 Help yourself to the yellow ones over there.**

 C: Delicious — now I'm ready to get started!

 **I: Excellent.
 First, let me explain *The Organization*.
-We're looking looking for someone with a great cultural fit.
+We're looking for someone with a great cultural fit.
 You would join the Department of Invasion (DOI for short) with focus on rocky planets that have up to two moons.
 You like moons, don't you, candidate?**

 C: Uhm…